 While in an active PDP context, typical signal level values are 66 to 71.
-However, if no data is sent or received for 90 seconds, the unit may return to the regional beam and the signal quality will drop to the idle mode range of 56 to 61.
-However, the PDP context will remain active.
+However, if no data is sent or received for 90 seconds, the unit will return to the regional beam and the signal quality will drop to the idle mode range of 53 to 58.